COMBATING CANCER THROUGH THERMOTHERAPY

 BRS

-Scientists have found that heating the chemotherapy drug mitomycin-C prior to using it for treating bladder cancer may radically improve its efficacy.
+Clinicians have found that heating the chemotherapy drug mitomycin-C prior to using it for treatment may radically improve its efficacy.
 The findings, published in the International Journal of Hyperthermia, are the result of a four-and-a-half-year study by medics based at Comarcal Hospital, Monforte, Spain.

 Already in clinical use the COMBAT BRS system maximises the efficiency of the chemotherapy treatment, is a safe and effective technology.
 It harnesses the proven synergistic effects of chemo-hyperthermia to target NMIBC whilst remaining simple to integrate into current practice.
 It requires minimal additional resources for the healthcare provider whilst maximising outcomes for patients with this type of bladder cancer.